 Sometimes you don’t have to look too far from home to find the best family vacation ideas.
-From sea to shining sea, the U.S. is packed with amazing places to see and things to do—and many of them are ideal for family time.
-Whether you dream of a relaxing beach town, an exciting outdoor adventure, or a theme park vacation, you’ll find some of the world’s best family vacation spots in the U.S.
+From sea to shining sea, the U.S. is packed with amazing places to see and things to do—and many of them are ideal for family getaways.
+Whether you dream of a relaxing family beach vacation, an exciting outdoor adventure in the Midwest, or a theme park getaway with thrill rides for kids and adults, you’ll find some of the world’s best family vacation spots in the U.S.

 The Best Family Vacation Spots in the U.S.

 If there’s one thing a family vacation is perfect for, it’s making memories that’ll last forever.
 The key to your dream trip is finding attractions and activities to keep every member of the family happy.
 Luckily, the best family vacation spots in the U.S. have it all.
-From sand and surf to city shopping, amusement parks to art and culture, the hardest part may be choosing just one destination for your family trip.
+From beach towns to winter hot spots, amusement parks to art and culture, the hardest part may be choosing just one destination for your family trip.

-If you’re dreaming of fun in the sun—and a few thrills to boot—Orlando is one of the best family vacation spots in the US for people of all ages.
+If you’re dreaming of fun in the sun—and a few thrills to boot—Orlando is one of the best family vacation spots in the U.S. for people of all ages.
 There’s a good reason this Florida city is known as the world capital of theme parks.
-The Disney and Universal resorts are the best Orlando theme parks in many people’s minds, but don’t overlook SeaWorld Orlando, Discovery Cove, and LEGOLAND, among many others.
+Disney’s Star Wars land at Hollywood Studios and the Harry Potter theme park areas at Universal are among the best in the world in many people’s minds, but don’t overlook SeaWorld Orlando, Discovery Cove, LEGOLAND Florida, and the new Peppa Pig theme park for younger kids, among many others.

 When you’ve had your fill of theme parks, there are always more things to do in Orlando.
-Take an air boat tour of the Florida Everglades, shop at CityWalk Orlando, or go wakeboarding or tubing at the Orlando Watersports Complex.
+Take an air boat tour of the Florida Everglades, shop at Universal CityWalk or Disney Springs, or go wakeboarding or tubing at the Orlando Watersports Complex or Disney water parks.
 If you’re craving time on the sand, take a short drive to one of the many beaches near Orlando for swimming and sunbathing.

-The city is also known for its family-friendly eateries, from dining with dinosaurs at the T-Rex Cafe to satisfying your sweet tooth at the steampunk-inspired Toothsome Chocolate Emporium.
-And, of course, the Orlando water parks are some of the best in the whole country if you’re thinking of wet and wild summer vacations.
+Orlando is also known for its family-friendly eateries, from dining with dinosaurs at the T-Rex Cafe to satisfying your sweet tooth at the steampunk-inspired Toothsome Chocolate Emporium.
+And, of course, the Orlando water parks are some of the best in the whole country if you’re thinking of wet and wild spring getaways or summer vacations.

 Where to Stay in Orlando

-Escape to the islands at Disney’s Caribbean Beach Resort.
-Kids will adore your room’s pirate décor, complete with ship-shaped beds.
+If you’re planning to make the Disney parks a major part of your vacation, Disney’s Caribbean Beach Resort is a perennial favorite.
+Your kids will adore your room’s pirate décor, complete with ship-shaped beds.
 They’ll also love the water cannons and 82-foot slide at a main swimming pool that’s designed to look like an ancient Spanish citadel.
-Shop and dine at the Old Port Royal before climbing into the Skyliner, a gondola that whisks your family between the Caribbean Beach Resort, Epcot, and Hollywood Studios.
+Shop and dine at the Old Port Royale before climbing into the Disney Skyliner, a gondola that whisks your family between the Caribbean Beach Resort, EPCOT, and Disney’s Hollywood Studios.

-If your family can’t get enough of that famous mouse, head to Anaheim, California, to experience the amusement park that started it all: Disneyland.
+If your family can’t get enough of that famous mouse, plan a Disney trip in Anaheim, California, to experience the amusement park that started it all: Disneyland.
 Since the 1950s, this American institution has delighted families with classic attractions like Sleeping Beauty’s Castle and It’s a Small World.
-Today, families can explore more than 500 acres of fun at Disneyland and Disney California Adventure Park, parks packed with rides and attractions such as Star Wars: Rise of the Resistance and the Haunted Mansion.
+Today, families can explore more than 500 acres of fun at Disneyland and Disney California Adventure Park, which are packed with rides and attractions such as Star Wars: Rise of the Resistance and Haunted Mansion.

-AVOID THE CROWDS: The Best Times to Visit Disneyland for a Crowd-Free Family Vacation
+AVOID THE CROWDS: When Is the Best Time to Visit Disneyland and Disney World?

 Where to Stay in Anaheim

-For the perfect mix of luxury and convenience, it’s hard to beat the Disney Grand Californian Hotel and Spa.
+For the perfect mix of luxury and convenience, it’s hard to beat Disney’s Grand Californian Hotel and Spa, one of the most kid-friendly hotels near Disneyland.
 Located in the heart of the Downtown Disney District, this resort offers suites with up to three bedrooms, so there’s always plenty of room for the family to spread out.
-With more than 60 restaurants within walking distance and pools for guests of all ages, this hotel complements the Disney experience.
+With more than 60 restaurants within walking distance and pools for guests of all ages, this hotel completes the Disney experience.

-HAWAII VACATIONS: The 4 Best Hawaii All-Inclusive Resorts for Families
+HAWAII VACATIONS: 4 Best Hawaii All-Inclusive Resorts for Families

 Where to Stay in Hawaii

-The Outer Banks is a great choice for one of the best family vacation spots in the US that won’t break the bank.
-This chain of towns lies off the North Carolina coast on a series of barrier islands that offer miles of stunning beaches.
+When it comes to cheap family vacations, the Outer Banks in North Carolina is one of the best family vacation spots in the U.S. that won’t break the bank.
+This chain of towns lies off the coast on a series of barrier islands that offer miles of stunning beaches.
 The area is well known for its rich maritime history, and the Outer Banks’ museums and historic sites bring the past to life.

-Kids can learn about the Wright Brothers’ first airplane flight at Kitty Hawk, explore shipwrecks at the Graveyard of the Atlantic Museum, walk the African American History Trail through Roanoke and Hatteras Islands, and wonder at the mystery of the Lost Colony at Roanoke.
+Kids can learn about the Wright Brothers’ first airplane flight at Kitty Hawk, explore shipwrecks at the Graveyard of the Atlantic Museum, walk the African American History Trail through Roanoke and Hatteras Islands, and ponder the mystery of the Lost Colony at Roanoke.

 BEACH VACATIONS: The Best Family Beaches in North Carolina

-And with more than 100 miles of coastline to explore, your family can spend the day climbing to the top of the East Coast’s highest sand dune at Jockey Ridge or taking sailing lessons.
-Rent a stand-up paddle board, learn to surf at Cape Hatteras National Seashore, windsurf in Pamlico Sound, or go fishing off Janette’s Pier.
+And with more than 100 miles of coastline to explore, your family can spend the day taking sailing lessons or climbing to the top of the East Coast’s highest sand dune at Jockey Ridge.
+Rent a stand-up paddle board, learn to surf at Cape Hatteras National Seashore, windsurf in Pamlico Sound, or go fishing off Jennette’s Pier.
 The outdoor activities in the Outer Banks are endless.

 Where to Stay in the Outer Banks